jamii/dida/docs/why.md

 (1, 0) => 1
 ```

 But here is what can happen if we do this naively.
 First we process `((0,0), -1) at A`.
-This queues a change for B.
+This changes the frontier at A, producing a change that needs to be applied downstream at B.

 ```
 pending changes: